Configure the duration of your users' AWS access portal sessions - AWS IAM Identity Center

 AWS CLI and SDK sessions

-If you're using the AWS Command Line Interface, AWS Software Development Kits (SDKs), or other AWS development tools to access AWS services programmatically, the following prerequisites must be met for AWS access portal session duration settings to be applied.
+If you're using the AWS Command Line Interface, AWS Software Development Kits (SDKs), or other AWS development tools to access AWS services programmatically, the following prerequisites must be met to set session duration for the AWS access portal and the IAM Identity Center integrated applications.

 • You must configure the AWS access portal session duration in the IAM Identity Center console.